thejokarthikeya/PRODIGY_AI_01/README.md

 - Python 3
 - Google Colab
+- Hugging Face Transformers
 - scikit-learn
-- Hugging Face Transformers
-- Markov Chains for NLP
+- Markov Chains
+- VGG Network (Style Transfer)
-- Machine Learning and NLP techniques
+- NLP & Deep Learning Libraries

 ---

 ## 🧑‍💻 Intern: Thejo Karthikeya

-I’m an enthusiastic AI Developer, currently pursuing B.Tech and exploring real-world machine learning and NLP through this internship.
-Connect with me on [LinkedIn](https://www.linkedin.com) or check out my other projects!
+I’m an enthusiastic AI Developer, currently pursuing B.Tech and exploring practical AI applications through this internship.
+Let’s connect on [LinkedIn](https://www.linkedin.com) or explore more of my projects!

 ---

-> ⭐ Feel free to explore, give feedback, or suggest improvements!
+> ⭐ If you like this work, consider giving the repo a ⭐ and sharing your feedback!